Gman-Superfly/AKIRA/AKIRA_OVERVIEW.md

 │                                                                         │
 │  FALSE PROPHETS are patterns that arise from processing artifacts:    │ │                                                                         │
-│  • ALIASING: Violated Nyquist — high frequencies fold to low         │
-│  • SPECTRAL LEAKAGE: Violated edge treatment — FFT discontinuity     │
-│  • BOUNDARY ARTIFACTS: Processing made edges special, not reality    │ │                                                                         │
+│  • ALIASING: Violated Nyquist, high frequencies fold to low           │ │  • SPECTRAL LEAKAGE: Violated edge treatment, FFT discontinuity      │ │  • BOUNDARY ARTIFACTS: Processing made edges special, not reality    │ │                                                                         │
-│  These are HERESIES — the ghost believes them because we showed them.│ │  They resonate with ARCHITECTURE, not KNOWLEDGE.                     │ │                                                                         │ │  ════════════════════════════════════════════════════════════════════  │
+│  These are HERESIES, the ghost believes them because we showed them. │ │  They resonate with ARCHITECTURE, not KNOWLEDGE.                     │ │                                                                         │ │  ════════════════════════════════════════════════════════════════════  │